-120. As soon as the members of the Security Council agree to conduct a particular mission, the President of the Security Council will continue to inform the Secretary- General of that decision with the intended destinations and dates, in order to request the support of the Secretariat in making all the necessary arrangements to facilitate the mission.

-121. The designated member or members will draft terms of reference for the mission as early as possible in consultation with Security Council members and the Secretariat.
+- 135. As soon as the members of the Security Council agree to conduct a particular mission, the President of the Security Council will continue to inform the Secretary-General of that decision with the intended destinations and dates, in order to request the support of the Secretariat in making all the necessary arrangements to facilitate the mission. - 136.
+The designated member or members will draft terms of reference for the mission as early as possible in consultation with Security Council members, the host country and the Secretariat.
 The terms of reference should outline the dates of the mission, its purpose, the proposed agenda and the composition of the mission.
-The terms of reference should be issued as a Security Council document.

-122. With a view to enhancing synergy and maximizing impact, the members of the Security Council agree to consider joint missions of the Security Council and the Peace and Security Council of the African Union to conflict situations in Africa.
-The modalities of joint missions will be discussed and agreed on a case-by-case basis by the two Councils.
+The terms of reference, agreed upon by all members of the Security Council, should be issued as a Security Council document. - 137.
+The members of the Security Council stress the importance of effective communication and engagement with the host country, particularly during the early stages of planning a Council visiting mission, and considering the security situation on the ground during the planning of a Council mission. - 138.
+With a view to enhancing synergy and maximizing impact, the members of the Security Council agree to consider joint missions of the Security Council and the Peace and Security Council of the African Union to conflict situations in Africa. - 139.
+Bearing in mind that all visiting missions should be agreed upon by consensus, and in an effort to promote greater efficiency and flexibility, the members of the Security Council agree to consider different composition formats when planning Council missions, including considering the possibility of, and subject to consensus by the Council, sending smaller groups of Council members on missions, inviting the Chairs of country-specific configurations of the Peacebuilding Commission to participate as observers in Council missions and dispatching joint missions with regional and subregional organizations, as appropriate and when relevant.
+The members of the Council reaffirm that the modalities of any such joint missions will be discussed and agreed upon on a case-by-case basis by the Council and the relevant regional and subregional organizations.

-123. The members of the Security Council encourage Security Council missions to have a focused itinerary with a schedule of meetings which would allow meaningful exchanges at each meeting.
-The members of the Security Council encourage Security Council missions to continue to avoid restricting their meetings to those with governmental interlocutors and interlocutors of conflict parties and to hold, as appropriate, meetings with local civil society leaders, non-governmental organizations and other interested parties.

-124. The members of the Security Council agree that Security Council missions should be followed up as appropriate.
-Upon the return of the mission, the designated member or members should brief the Security Council on the mission, as early as possible and preferably within one month after the return of the mission, orally and/or with a written report which should be issued as a document of the Security Council.
+- 140. The members of the Security Council agree on the importance of conducting missions within a conflict prevention framework, whereby the Council conducts missions to countries or regions on the seizure list with developing crises, in addition to countries hosting peace operations mandated by the Council, which could serve to lend greater insight to mandate development. - 141.
+The members of the Security Council encourage closer coordination within the United Nations system regarding visiting missions to the same country, including missions of the Council, the Chairs of its subsidiary bodies and the Secretariat, and also encourage joint briefings to the Council upon the missions' completion. - 142.
+The members of the Security Council encourage Security Council missions to have a focused itinerary, with a schedule of meetings which would allow meaningful exchanges at each meeting.
+The members of the Security Council encourage Security Council missions to continue to avoid restricting their meetings to those with governmental interlocutors and interlocutors of conflict parties and to hold, as appropriate, meetings with local civil society leaders, non-governmental organizations and other interested parties. - 143.
+The members of the Security Council agree that Security Council missions should be followed up as appropriate.
+Upon the return of the mission, the designated member or members should brief the Security Council on the mission as early as possible and preferably within one month after the return of the mission, orally and/or with a written report, which should be issued as a document of the Security Council.